-Although only slightly less populated than French Guiana, Namibia's uninhabited areas differ greatly from its South-American counterpart with the Namib Desert's arid, dry soil taking up a large part of the country.
+Although only slightly less populated than French Guiana, Namibia's uninhabited areas differ greatly from its South American counterpart with the Namib Desert's arid, dry soil taking up a large part of the country.
 The Southwestern African country sits on the Atlantic Ocean and borders similarly-sparsely populated Botswana to the East.
-The last census puts its population density at 2.56 people per square km.
+The last census puts its population density at 2.6 people per square km.
 In spite of its mostly desert and dune-like geography, the country itself is temperate, as it is fairly elevated.
 Warmbad to the south is the only place where the country's temperatures match its landscape.
-Droughts in the country are common, though not as common as countries further north in the Sub Saharan region.
+Droughts in the country are common, though not as common as countries further north in the Sub Saharan region

 The country that is known primarily for Genghis Khan and impressive breeds of horses is also one of the world's least-densely populated: a mere 1.92 people occupy each square kilometer of this enormous landmass.
 The difficulty in occupying much of the land, coupled with the fact that it is bordered by both Russia and China go a long way in justifying its low population density, however, a quickly-growing population could change this nation's ranking in coming years.
 Winter in Mongolia is subject to winds coming in from Siberia, making Ulaanbaatar, with an average temperature of -1.3 degrees Celsius, the world's coldest capital.

 The world's least-densely populated territory is Greenland, with a rate of 0.03 people per square kilometer.
-The country belongs to the Kingdom of Denmark and has been inhabited for over 4500 years by native peoples from Canada and Nordic settlers from Scandinavia.
+The country belongs to the Kingdom of Denmark and has been inhabited for over 4500 years.
 Most of Greenland is covered in ice, with the population residing mainly along the west coast, where lack of glacial cover has given way to rocky coast.
 If Greenland's ice were to melt, sea levels around the world would rise by 7m - a telling statistic for the geography and inhabitation of the three islands.
 With a population of roughly 56,000, Greenland is the number-one recommended spot if you want to feel like you've left all of humanity behind.

 |Rank||Countries||Density (pop/square km)|